ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 You pay for the following:

 * SPP reserved cores using the Shared Capped part number.
-* Cores of virtual machines deployed into the SPP using Shared Uncapped part number
+* Virtual machines cores deployed into the SPP using Shared Uncapped part number.

-The Shared Processor Pool feature helps to manage CPU cores only.
+The SPP helps manage CPU cores only.
 Pricing for memory and storage remains the same as before.
-The Total estimated cost page will not show SPP reserved cores-related costs due to service level estimator limitations.
+The total estimated cost page will not show SPP reserved cores-related costs due to service level estimator limitations.
 {: note}

 ## Configuring Shared Processor Pool

 {: configure-spp}

-Shared Processor Pool is a separate resource within a Power Virtual Server workspace.
-You can manage the entire shared processor pool lifecycle.
+SPP is a separate resource within a {{site.data.keyword.powerSys_notm}} workspace.
+You can manage the entire SPP lifecycle.

-The Shared processor pool and your Power Virtual Server workspace are linked.
-Hence, no other person from a different account will have visibility of each other’s shared resource pools.
-You can have one or more shared processors pooled per workspace.
+The SPP and your {{site.data.keyword.powerSys_notm}} workspace are linked, meaning shared resource pools will not be visible from different accounts.
+You can have one or more SPP per workspace.

-You can specify the full name and size of the Shared Processor Pool and choose the host type to deploy the shared processor pool.
+You can specify the full name and size of the SPP and choose the host type to deploy the SPP.
 You can create a new SPP by specifying the following:

 * A unique name
 * Host group or the machine type
 * Number of processors to reserve.

-When you define the above three parameters, the backend processing of PowerVC and Novalink is used to determine the best host within the specified host group to place the new SPP where the host group is a grouping of a host of the same system type, such as s922, e980, and so on.
+When you define the above three parameters, a backend processing determines the best host for the new SPP.

 ### Create a new Shared Processor Pool

 {: create-spp}

+Perform the following steps to create a new SPP:

 1. Go to **Shared processor pools** in the {{site.data.keyword.powerSys_notm}} user interface under **Compute**.
 2. Click on **Create pool**.